-Please refer to the Company's Annual Information Form (filed on SEDAR) for a description of work completed prior to 2016.
+Please refer to the Company's Annual Information Form dated April 24,2024, (filed on SEDARPLUS) for a description of work completed prior to 2016.

-TriStar's Recent Exploration Activity (2016-2022)
+TriStar's Recent Exploration Activity (2016-2023)

 TriStar resumed drilling activities in the second half of 2016.
-In addition to the drilling programs, the Company also undertook new metallurgical studies on samples collected in 2016 and 2017.
-This work was completed in February 2017 and the results are briefly summarized below.
+In addition to the drilling programs, the Company also undertook additional metallurgical studies on selected material from the drilling.
+The results are briefly summarized below.
 In 2020, the Company completed additional metallurgical test work on samples collected from the 2019 and 2020 drill programs.

-Phase 1 and Phase 2 of the 2016-2017 drilling program consisted of a series of core holes along a fence-like step-out program in Esperança South and the more northerly in Esperança Center.
+Phase 1 and Phase 2 of the 2016-2017 drilling program consisted of a series of core holes along a fence-like step-out program in Esperança South and in Esperança Center.
 Phase 1 consisted of five core holes and was completed in November 2016.
 The assays from these holes all contained significant mineralization and confirmed that gold mineralization extends at least two kilometers to the southwest beyond the resource area defined by the Company in 2014.
 Phase 2 consisted of five core holes, of which three encountered significant mineralization.